Koded0214h/Koded0214h/README.md

 ###

-<p align="left">I am Köded, a passionate full-stack web developer specializing in Django, Python, HTML, CSS, JavaScript, and React.
+<p align="left">I am Köded, a passionate full-stack web developer specializing in Django, Python, HTML, CSS, JavaScript, React, React Native, C programming and TypeScript.
 With a strong foundation in backend and frontend development, I build dynamic, responsive, and user-friendly web applications.
 I have experience working with authentication systems, databases, APIs, and modern UI frameworks.
 I am currently seeking job opportunities in full-stack web development where I can contribute my skills, learn from experienced developers, and work on challenging projects.
 Check out my projects and contributions on GitHub!</p>

 ###